ck-zhang/px/docs/design/content-addressable-store.md

 * Sweep `tmp/*.partial` and delete any leftover partials.
 * Sample existing objects and verify their digests; delete corrupt blobs and remove `refs` entries that point only to missing objects, prompting rebuild on next use.
+* Check CAS format/schema version in `index.sqlite` and fail cleanly on incompatibility.

 ---